ImmaZoni/Bookmark-Bridge/README.md

 3. Enter your app's client ID in the plugin settings
 4. Follow the authorization steps in the plugin settings

+## Security Warning

+Please be aware that the `clientID` and `clientSecrets` are stored in `data.json` within the plugin folder.
+This poses an inherent security risk, as your API keys may be exposed.
+It is recommended to take appropriate measures to secure this file and avoid sharing it publicly.

 Detailed setup instructions are available in the plugin settings.

 ## Template Variables